 Publishing House “Virtus Interpress” is committed to the archiving and the long-term preservation of and access to the scholarly research information published in our journals and other publications.

-Publishing house will act as an archive for all electronic information published by in our journals.
+Secondly, the publishing house will act as an archive for all electronic information published by in our journals.
 There are several sources of information storage and archiving.
-First of all, information is stored and available at the web page of the publishing house.
-Secondly, information is achieved and continuously updated on the hard drives of our offices’ computers and well as on the separate drives that are stored outside offices premises in order to be preserved in case of emergency.
+First of all, information is stored and available on the web page of the publishing house.
+Secondly, information is achieved and continuously updated on the hard drives of our offices computers and well as on the separate drives that are stored outside offices premises in order to be preserved in case of emergency.
 Moreover, the information is stored on several encrypted cloud storage facilities to guarantee their safe archiving.
 Updates of the archives are being made with defined periods of time regularly.

 If the publication of any of our journals is terminated, Virtus Interpress will continue to preserve the journal content for the long term and will charge an appropriate access fee to consumers.
 In the case that Virtus Interpress should decide to discontinue its activity as a publisher, we will make our best effort to make arrangements to transmit the electronic publication archive for long-term preservation to a trusted third party acceptable to our network.